 - Check the PortsmouthNH.com events calendar for the latest listing of happenings in the Portsmouth area.

-- Strawbery Banke Museum - Over 20 buildings and 300 years of Portsmouth, New England and American history.
+- Strawbery Banke Museum – More than 20 buildings and 300 years of Portsmouth, New England and American history.
+Opens May 1st.

-- Wentworth Gardner & Tobias Lear Houses - Two houses for the price of one: An Historic Landmark building and excellent example of Georgian architecture along with the family home of President George Washington's private secretary.
+- Wentworth Lear Historic Houses– Two houses for the price of one: An Historic Landmark building and excellent example of Georgian architecture along with the family home of President George Washington’s private secretary.
+Opens mid-June for tours Wednesday to Sunday.

-- The Music Hall - February events include:
+- The Music Hall – Visit the website or Call for information.

 - Ogunquit Playhouse